thevuong/next15-filterlist/STEPS.md

 - And this is very robust: progressively enhanced the no-js base case, and just added a low amount of js, using it only where needed.
 (No race conditions because of useTransitions batching.)
 - No useEffects or useStates in sight.
 We are making interactive apps without that in this new world of React and Next.js.

-## Open CWV plugin: the state of our scores

-- We already saw these FCP and LCP from the previous steps: the FCP is the LCP and they are both shown right away.
-- CLS: Managed 0-0.1 since my skeletons are good, but not perfect and will often be hard to obtain with dynamically sized content.
-- INP: very good since minimal JS and no long tasks, responsive page using default elements, no uncanny valley.

 ## Improve Speed Index with Partial Pre-rendering

 - We can still improve the speed.
 Show project details in layout.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.